CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

    C4GH_SECRET_KEY  If defined, it will be used as the default secret key (ie --sk ${C4GH_SECRET_KEY})
 ```

 You may notice that crypt4gh uses `--sk` option for the private key.
-This might seem odd but apparently crypt4gh uses term _secure key_ for private key, hence `sk`, and consequently `pk` refers to public key instead of the private key.
+This might seem odd but apparently, crypt4gh uses term _secure key_ for private key, hence `sk`, and consequently `pk` refers to public key instead of the private key.

 2- Generate your public-private keypair